NeedleInAJayStack/needleinajaystack-haystack-datasource/README.md

 and supports standard Haystack API operations as well as custom Axon execution, which is supported by [SkySpark](https://skyfoundry.com/product) and [Haxall](https://haxall.io/).

+## Installation

+Long term, the goal is to get this into the Grafana plugin repository.
+Until then, I must manually sign the plugin for your particular Grafana URL.
+If interested, please contact me at NeedleInAJayStack@protonmail.com.

 ## Usage

 To use this package, you should already have a working Grafana server.
 For instructions on how to install and configure